The Last Mrs. Parrish: Production

-It was announced in April 2025 that Netflix was developing the film, with Robert Zemeckis set to direct and Jennifer Lopez set to star.
+In April 2025, it was announced that Netflix was developing the film, with Robert Zemeckis set to direct and Jennifer Lopez set to star.
 In September, Nikolaj Coster-Waldau, Isabel May, and Pierson Fodé joined the cast.
 Debi Mazar and Denis O'Hare were added to the cast in October.

 Principal photography began in September 2025, in New Jersey with filming also taking place in New York City.
+Frequent Zemeckis collaborator Don Burgess served as cinematographer, shooting the film on RED Digital Cinema 8K cameras.